ExcaliburZero/electronics-projects/_projects/pokemon_gen2_battery_replacement.markdown

 ![Photograph of the Pokemon Silver PCB with the replacement battery installed](pokemon_gen2_battery_replacement/after.png)

-After replacing the battery, I tried the cartridge out in my GameBoy Advance, and the save data was now preserved after turinging it off and back on (after a few seconds).
+After replacing the battery, I tried the cartridge out in my GameBoy Advance, and the save data was now preserved after turning it off and back on (after a few seconds).

 ![Photograph of a blue GameBoy Advance playing the fixed Pokemon Silver cartridge, with the screen showing that there is save data on the cartridge](pokemon_gen2_battery_replacement/save_data_working.png)